 *The online instruction is an integral part of this course; it is mandatory, not supplementary.
 You will find yourself significantly behind if you do not complete the online portion of the course, and will not receive a course completion certificate.*

 Please contact [email protected] with any technical questions.

 You will have a mandatory Zoom meeting from 7-9PM PST on the Tuesday prior to your first field session.
-For a weekend courses, for example, the Zoom meeting will fall on Thursday.
-The meeting will run from 7 – 9PM PST.
+SheJumps courses will have this meeting from 7-9PM on Wednesday.
 You will receive an invitation from your instructor several days before the meeting.

 We’ll be using this time to get to know one another prior to our field session.
 You will have ample opportunity to ask your instructor questions about course materials as well as the plan for the field sessions.
 We’ll also aim to accomplish the objectives below.

 - Review the gear list

 Additional Online Resources

 Prior to your course, we recommend becoming familiar with your local avalanche forecast center.
 In Washington, we are fortunate to have the North West Avalanche Center.
 If you are unsure of your local avalanche center, Avalanche.org can help you find the nearest avalanche center.

 - Snow Fall – The Avalanche at Tunnel Creek